 Emu Oil: 24K Gold Pure Australian

-This Organic product is Refined, which means it’s going to have a decreased odor and a much lighter color.
+This natural product is Refined, which means it’s going to have a decreased odor and a much lighter color.

 The use of gold in EMU OIL has been known to lift and firm the skin while slowing down collagen depletion and the breakdown of elastin.
 These properties have been known to prevent sagging skin while stimulating cellular growth of the skin cells to regenerate tight, healthy skin cells and provide a firming effect.